david-drew/hddlr_docs/New OpenVINO Get Started Guide KAT.O.md

     `./classification_sample -i car.png -m ~/squeezenet1.1_FP32/squeezenet1.1.xml -d CPU`

-KAT - Muki's Note: Below would be the beginning of the Tutorial section.
-However, I'm wondering if some of the above fits logically into the tutorial?

 ## <a name="Exercises"></a> Exercises

 The following series of exercises guide you through using samples of increasing complexity.
 As you move through each exercise you will get a sense of how to use OpenVINO in more sophisticated use cases.